nih-sparc/sparc-api/README.md

 #### Pennsieve Discover API
 **Source:** https://developer.pennsieve.io/api/index.html
-**Summary:** Python client for the pennsieve data management platform **Used on sparc-api for:**
+**Summary:** API endpoint for the Pennsieve Discovaer data management platform **Used on sparc-api for:**
  - Retrieving dataset awards
  - Retrieving dataset metadata and sending it for the simcore endpoint